fabianfassnacht/SAM2_geotiff_tutorial/README.md

-﻿**Tutorial: How to apply SAM2 to a georeferenced geotiff-file and output the masks as vector dataset**
+*Tutorial: How to apply SAM2 to a georeferenced geotiff-file and output the masks as vector dataset*

 **Introduction**